aws-samples/aws-copilot-sample-service/README.md

 ## Learning More

-If you want to learn more about AWS Copilot, checkout our [documentation](https://aws.github.io/copilot-cli/).
+If you want to learn more about AWS Copilot, check out our [documentation](https://aws.github.io/copilot-cli/).

 ## Security